 In November 2022, we announced measures taken to reduce our operating expenses by approximately \$7.0 million on an annualized basis, primarily from salary reductions related to reduced headcount and salary decreases for certain retained employees, as well as targeted reductions in research and development spending.
 These strategic cost reduction measures are expected to enable us to better focus on our operational resources on advancing our proprietary APU technology.
 None of our Gemini-II chip development and core APU software development efforts, including the building of the APU compiler, was affected by the reduction in research and development spending.
-The APU marketing, sales, and APU engineering efforts will retain priority in our budget.
 The spending reductions are not expected to impact the launch of Gemini-I in target markets, including SAR, search, and SaaS.
 The cost reduction initiative is expected to be completed by September 30, 2023 and will result in an approximate 15% decrease in our global workforce.
 In total, we expect to incur approximately \$917,000 in cash expenditures for termination costs, including the payout of accrued vacation, of which \$490,000 was incurred in fiscal 2023.